What is Breast Reconstruction Surgery?

 How is Breast Reconstruction Surgery Performed?

-Step 1 – You will be under general anesthesia during your mastectomy and immediate breast reconstruction.
+Step 1 – You will be under general anaesthesia during your mastectomy and immediate breast reconstruction.

 Step 4 – The plastic surgeon will then reconstruct the breast or breasts.
 Generally, a breast may be reconstructed with an implant or with your own tissue from another part of your body.